One of the most exhilarating things about tearing down the highway on Route 66 is the opportunity to encounter so many different parts of America.

 Kansas: The Sunflower State

-If you're not paying attention, you'll miss Route 66's quick 20-kilometre detour through the southeast corner of Kansas.
-This state was admitted to the union in 1861, which were turbulent times for the country, with the Civil War just ahead.
+What it lacks in distance, the Kansas section of Route 66 makes up for sights.
+If you’re not paying attention, you’ll miss Route 66’s quick 20 kilometre detour through the southeast corner of Kansas.
+This state was admitted to the Union in 1861, which were turbulent times for the country, with the Civil War just ahead.
 Today, the city of Wichita in Kansas is known far and wide as an aviation leader.

 Oklahoma: The Sooner State